Katahdin Sheep

 See our sires here!

-Market Sheep: $150 for Ewe and $125 Lamb
+Market Sheep: $150

 What are Hair Sheep?
 We get this question quite often.

-Did you know that a wool sheep are crosses that are man-made?
-In the wild, no hand of God comes down into the mountains and shears the wild sheep.
+Did you know that a wool sheep are crosses are man-made?
+In the wild, no hand of God comes down to the mountains and shears the wild sheep.
 So, hair sheep, closely related to wild sheep, lose their wool at the end of winter.
 Katahdins are one of the several breeds of hair sheep available that are bred only for meat.
 They have short hair during the summer and a nice woolly coat in the winter.
 This is one point we pay specific attention to, after all, if you are seeking hair sheep so you don’t have to shear, then you want to make sure they shed fully.
 An interesting fact is the Katahdin breed was also man-made by crossing several breeds together.
 It was originally developed in Maine, in view of Mt Katahdin, giving them its name.

 Breed Characteristics